-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Natalicio that authorization, pursuant to the Regents' Rules and Regulations, Rule 40307, related to academic program approval standards, be granted to
+Pursuant to the Regents' Rules and Regulations, Rule 40307, related to academic program approval standards, approval was granted to

-- establish a Doctor of Philosophy degree program in Mechanical Engineering at U. T. El Paso; and - b. submit the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.
+- a. establish a Doctor of Philosophy degree program in Mechanical Engineering at The University of Texas at El Paso; and - b. submit the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.